najah-vehicle-rental/Vehicle-Rental-Management-System/README.md

 LATE_RETURNED
 ```

-When a rental event occurs, all registered observers are notified.
+When a rental event occurs, the publisher notifies all registered observers.

-### 3. Factory Pattern
+### Factory Pattern

-The Factory Pattern is used to create the correct vehicle subclass from the type stored in `vehicles.txt`.
+The Factory Pattern is used to create the appropriate vehicle subclass from the vehicle type stored in `vehicles.txt`.

-Factory:
+Factory class:

 ```text
 VehicleFactory
 ```

-The factory can create:
+The factory supports the creation of:

 ```text
 Car